 1. Keep conversations going with your child.

 Middle school schedules can get extremely busy.
-Try to catch up with your child when are both finally home (or on the way home) together.
+Try to catch up with your child when you’re both finally home (or on the way home) together.

 Encourage your child to describe how parts of the day were spent.
 Ask: What were the best and worst parts of school?
 Easiest and hardest?
 Did anything surprising happen?
 This helps with recall and sequencing, two key skills that can be difficult for kids who may struggle with communication.